wabrodom/real-estate-collection/README.md

 ## Primary Goal

 The primary goal is to eliminate duplicated efforts within the team, especially when team members spot the same entrepreneur posting simultaneously.
-Before this members will need to repeatedly ask others or ignore the new posts entirely, and hope others will do they job.
+Before team members will need to repeatedly ask others or ignore the new posts entirely, and hope others will keep track of new posts.

 ## Efficient Workflow